 Abstract

 Background: The problem of dealing with misreported data is very common in a wide range of contexts for different reasons.
 The current situation caused by the Covid-19 worldwide pandemic is a clear example, where the data provided by official sources were not always reliable due to data collection issues and to the high proportion of asymptomatic cases.
-Methods: In this work, we explore the performance of Bayesian Synthetic Likelihood to estimate the parameters of a model capable of dealing with misreported information and to reconstruct the most likely evolution of the phenomenon.
-The performance of the proposed methodology is evaluated through a comprehensive simulation study and illustrated by reconstructing the weekly Covid-19 incidence in each Spanish Autonomous Community.
-Results: Only around 60% of the Covid-19 cases in the period 2020/02/23-2022/02/27 were reported in Spain, showing significant differences in the severity of underreporting across the regions.
+In this work, a flexible framework is proposed, with the objective of quantifying the severity of misreporting in a time series and reconstructing the most likely evolution of the process.
+Methods: The performance of Bayesian Synthetic Likelihood to estimate the parameters of a model based on AutoRegressive Conditional Heteroskedastic time series capable of dealing with misreported information and to reconstruct the most likely evolution of the phenomenon is assessed through a comprehensive simulation study and illustrated by reconstructing the weekly Covid-19 incidence in each Spanish Autonomous Community.
+Results: Only around 60% of the Covid-19 cases in the period 2020/02/23-2022/02/27 were reported in Spain, showing relevant differences in the severity of underreporting across the regions.
 Conclusions: The proposed methodology provides public health decision-makers with a valuable tool in order to improve the assessment of a disease evolution under different scenarios.

-Keywords: continuous time series; mixture distributions; under-reported data; GARCH models; infectious diseases; Covid-19; Bayesian synthetic likelihood
+Keywords: continuous time series; mixture distributions; under-reported data; ARCH models; infectious diseases; Covid-19; Bayesian synthetic likelihood

 Background

 The Covid-19 pandemic that is hitting the world since late 2019 has made evident that having quality data is essential in the decision-making chain, especially in epidemiology but also in many other fields.
 There is an enormous global concern around this disease, leading the World Health Organization (WHO) to declare public health emergency [1].
 Many methodological efforts have been made to deal with misreported Covid-19 data, following ideas introduced in the literature since the late nineties [2,3,4,5,6,7].
 These proposals range from the usage of multiplication factors [8] to Markov-based models [9,10] or spatio-temporal models [11].
 Additionally, a new R [12] package able to fitting endemic-epidemic models based on approximative maximum likelihood to underreported count data has been recently published [13].
-However, as a large proportion of the cases run asymptomatically [14] and mild symptoms could have been easily confused with those of similar diseases at the beginning of the pandemic, its reasonable to expect that Covid-19 incidence has been notably underreported.
+However, as a large proportion of the cases run asymptomatically [14] and mild symptoms could have been easily confused with those of similar diseases at the beginning of the pandemic, it is reasonable to expect that Covid-19 incidence has been notably underreported.
 Very recently several approaches based on discrete time series have been proposed [15,16,17] although there is a lack of continuous time series models capable of dealing with misreporting, a characteristic of the Covid-19 data and typically present in infectious diseases modeling.
 In this sense, a new approach for longitudinal data not accounting for temporal correlations is introduced in [18] and a model capable of dealing with temporal structures using a different approach is presented in [19].
 A typical limitation of these kinds of models is the computational effort needed in order to properly estimate the parameters.